fjmalass/PatentMine/docs/14_TUI_RENEWALS.md

 - Reuses the existing **project + membership** machinery and the projects pane.
 - A project is already a curated set of patents, so "the tracked set" is just "its members."
-- Easy to scope `:show.deadlines` to one project.
+- Easy to scope `:deadline.show` to one project.

 **Cons**
 - **Conflates two meanings of "project."** A project today is a *body of work* —